A-Legg/unfinished-asteroids/Chapter-2,-Scaling.md

 * It's a pixelart game so we don't want smoothing or antialising
 * The game should scale to fill up the whole window

-I have asked Mike to give you some advices and this is his reply:
+I have asked Mike to give you some advice and this is his reply:

 :email:
 > You can find the main file in `script/App.js` - we are using playground.js and you should be able to figure out what to do from [their docs on scaling](http://canvasquery.com/playground-scaling).

-Again [fill up an issue](https://github.com/rezoner/unfinished-asteroids/issues) if you run into problems
+Again [fill out an issue](https://github.com/rezoner/unfinished-asteroids/issues) if you run into problems

 Good luck!